How to Date a Watch in 16 Steps

 8) Patent numbers and registered designs

-If a watch is marked with a patent number on any of its parts, it’s always a lead.
+If a watch has a patent number on any of its parts, it’s always a lead.
 In the case of Swiss patents, the number is either marked with a Swiss cross or with the word “brevet.”

 Sometimes it’s only the cross, sometimes “brevet”, sometimes both.
 In this case, you can easily look up the patent registration date by looking up the patent itself in Espacenet.